 I have cookie cutter issues, plain and simple.
 I have cookie cutters for the most ridiculous things (a mushroom?), and always find room for more.
 We were once late for dinner in Seattle, and became even later when we drove past a glittering store simply named “Cookies”…and had to stop.
 Our friends really thought we were nuts when I proudly displayed my newest cutters!
-This week, a quick run into Hobby Lobby for ribbon had me stopped dead in the center aisle gasping at the Wilton gingerbread house cutter set…and just like that…my “ribbon” cost $8 more.

 I’m married to an engineer, and we’re currently building our own house.
 I’m sure I could have done this without the cutters, but this is way more fun.
 The cutters also snapped me out of my old routine of using graham crackers for the walls.
 Have fun!

 - 1/2 cup shortening

 - 1/2 cup brown sugar

 - 2 t. ginger

 - 1/2 t. baking soda

 - Cream together the shortening, sugar and molasses.

 - Add the all the spices and powders.